ironmeld/builder-hex0/README.md

 * Fork snapshots the process image and stack and returns as child.
 * execve overlays the child in the same address space as the parent.
 * When the child calls exit, the parent process and stack is restored and returns from the previous fork again, as parent
-* The parent calls waitpid which returns success because the child is already finished
+* The parent calls waitpid which returns immediately because the child is already finished

 ### File system